Our Doctors

 RGN, Lead Practice Nurse

-Special Interests: Long Term conditions (diabetes and Epilepsy)family planning and sexual health.
-Independant nurse prescriber.
+Special Interests: Long-term conditions (diabetes and epilepsy) family planning and sexual health.

 Loz Greenwood